 Summer in the Northern Hemisphere officially begins on Friday, June 21, 2019, at 11:54 a.m.
 EDT, the date of the Summer Solstice.
-For many, it’s the most anticipated season of the year—school’s out and it’s time for family vacations, barbecuing, swimming, boating, fishing, and other outdoor activities.
+For many, it’s the most anticipated season of the year—school’s out and it’s time for family vacations, cookouts, swimming, boating, fishing, and other outdoor activities.
 But if the weather doesn’t cooperate, these events could turn out to be a bust.
-So what’s the weather going to be like this summer?
+So what’s the summer forecast?
 Will it be a repeat of last summer’s hot and steamy conditions?
 See what we’re predicting for the U.S. and Canada.

 2019 U.S. Summer Forecast

 Will summer 2019’s weather be a repeat of 2018’s hot, steamy sizzler?

 How Hot Will Summer Be?

 According to our time-tested, 202-year-old weather formula, summer 2019 overall should see near-normal, summer temperatures across much of the nation—but there will be exceptions.
 The central and southwestern states are on tap for a very hot summer, especially in California, Nevada, Utah, and Arizona (Zone 7) in June and July.